PrivateDevJackson/JwtApi/README.md

 ## JwtApi in .NET 7.0

-This is a simple Jwt api with Roles
+This is a simple JWT (JSON Web Token) API that includes role-based access control